graphaware/neo4j-relcount/README.md

 ### How does it work?

 There is no magic.
-The transaction event handler intercept all transactions before they are committed to the database and analyzes them for any created, deleted, or modified relationships.
+The transaction event handler intercepts all transactions before they are committed to the database and analyzes them for any created, deleted, or modified relationships.

 It caches the relationship counts as properties on each node, both for incoming and outgoing relationships.
 In order not